Samuel Pagdilao

 Samuel Duldulao Pagdilao, Jr. (born February 13, 1957), is a retired Filipino police officer and politician who served in the House of Representatives from 2013 to 2016.
-Pagdilao used to work as director general of the Philippine National Police (PNP), holding multiple positions and receiving a number of distinctions and recognition in his 34-year stint as a police officer.
+Pagdilao used to work as a director in the Philippine National Police (PNP), holding multiple positions and receiving a number of distinctions and recognition in his 34-years as a police officer.

 On October 13, 2015, Pagdilao announced his senatorial bid and filed his certificate of candidacy with the Commission on Elections (COMELEC).
 He placed 31st overall in the official count of the COMELEC's National Board of Canvassers.

 Early life

-Pagdilao was born on February 13, 1957, to Colonel Samuel Salviejo Pagdilao, Sr., and Anunciacion Duldulao-Pagdilao in Cotabato City.
+Pagdilao was born on February 13, 1957, to Samuel Salviejo Pagdilao, and Anunciacion Duldulao-Pagdilao in Cotabato City.
 His parents later served as Mayor of Pinili, Ilocos Norte in separate instances.
 His brother Joel is a former chief of the National Capital Region Police Office.
 His family later moved to General Santos, where he grew up.